avnet-iotconnect/iotc-freertos-stm32-h5/QUICKSTART_NTZ.md

 ![IoTConnect on AWS](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/subscription/media/iotc-aws.png)

-## 5. Device Setup
+## 6. Device Setup
-### 5.1 Flash Firmware
+### 6.1 Flash Firmware

+* Extract the firmware downloaded earlier and take note of the location
 * Launch the STM32CubeProgrammer

-In STM32CubeProgrammer click the Open File tab or "+" tab at the top of the window.
+* In STM32CubeProgrammer ensure "ST-LINK" is selected as the connection method in the top right:

-Towards the top-right of the STM32CubeProgrammer window is a blue "Download" button, click on this to download the image to the developer kit board.
-The red LED next to the USB socket will flash during the download.
+[pic]
+* Click **Connect** next to this drop-down
+* Click the 2nd icon down on the left side to open the "Erasing & Programming Screen"
+* Click **Browse** and select the firmware file extracted previously
+* Click **Start Programming**
+[pic]

-Once the download is reported as complete, click the green "Disconnect" button in the top-right corner of STM32CubeProgrammer.
+* Once the flashing is reported as complete, click the  "Disconnect" button in the top-right corner.

-Press the black reset button next to the blue button to reset the board.
+* Press the black reset button next to the blue button to reset the board.

-### 5.2 Configure Device Name
+### 6.2 Configure Device Name
 Copy the following command, paste it in the terminal, replace "[device name]" with a name of your choice and hit `Enter`.
 ```
 conf set thing_name [device name]
 ```

-#### 5.3 Configure IoTConnect CPID and Env
+### 6.3 Configure IoTConnect CPID and Env
 Replace "cpid_string" with the actual CPID in the following command and enter into the terminal.
 ```
 conf set cpid cpid_string
 ```

 Replace "env_string" with the actual CPID in the following command and enter into the terminal.
 ```
 conf set env env_string
 ```

-### 5.4 Commit Configuration Changes
+### 6.4 Commit Configuration Changes
 Commit the staged configuration changes to non-volatile memory.
 ```
 conf commit
 ```

-### 5.5 Import the AWS Root CA Certificate
+### 6.5 Import the AWS Root CA Certificate
 Issue the following command to import the AWS Root CA:
 ```
 pki import cert root_ca_cert
 ```

-Next, Copy/Paste the contents of ["Starfield Services Root Certificate Authority - G2](https://www.amazontrust.com/repository/SFSRootCAG2.pem) with the "BEGIN" and "END" lines into the terminal and press `Enter`.
+* Copy/Paste the contents of ["Starfield Services Root Certificate Authority - G2](https://www.amazontrust.com/repository/SFSRootCAG2.pem) with the "BEGIN" and "END" lines into the terminal and press `Enter`.
 Note:  This Root CA Certificate which has signed all four available Amazon Trust Services Root CA certificates.

-### 5.6 Generate a Private Key
+### 6.6 Generate a Private Key
 Use the following command to generate a local Private Key:
 ```
 pki generate key
 ```

-### 5.7 Generate a Self-Signed Certificate
+### 6.7 Generate a Self-Signed Certificate
 Use the following command to generate a Self-Signed Certificate:
 ```
 pki generate cert
 ```

 * Save the resulting certificate to a file, including the "BEGIN" and "END" lines, named *devicecert.pem*.

 ## 6. Configure IoTConnect
 1. Upload the certificate that you saved from the terminal, devicecert.pem at https://awspoc.iotconnect.io/certificate (CA Certificate Individual)
 2. Create a template using **CA certificate Individual** as "Auth Type".
 3. Create a device and select the certicate that you uploaded in "Certificate Authority" and upload the same certificate again in "Device Certificate".